- knowledge of building and construction

 With experience, you could become a roofing surveyor, estimating costs, dealing with contracts and working with architects.
 You could also become a site manager or move into technical sales.
 Other options include training, setting up your own business or working as a roofing consultant.

-You'll find more details about careers in roofing from Go Construct.Data from National Careers Service.
+You'll find more details about careers in roofing from Go Construct.Powered by Pathways.